- 4-hour rush available for Thai National ID Card

 For the Thai National ID Card specifically, our Indonesian (Bahasa) desk pays particular attention to:

-• Official seals & stamps.
+- Official seals & stamps.
 Thai stamps and signatures are described in the target language so overseas officers can verify authenticity.

 Turnaround & rush options

-Plan on 24–48 hours for the translation gate alone; add the MFA and embassy gates after that.
+Translation of a Thai National ID Card into Indonesian (Bahasa) usually lands inside the 24–48 hour window for our standard panel.
 Adding MFA legalisation extends the total to 4–7 working days.
 Embassy attestation adds another 3–10 working days depending on the destination.

-• Embassy priority queues — available with most embassies in Bangkok at a small handling fee.
+- Embassy priority queues — available with most embassies in Bangkok, subject to that mission's own rules.

 Common rejections we help you avoid